 Morning skincare means fewer moisturizing steps before and after this cream, as it might be too much before BB cream or foundation.
 It plays well with all my makeup and sunscreen; the trick is in the right amount applied.

-In the PM, I use the Beauty of Joseon Dynasty Cream after my toners, essences, and serums.
+I use the Beauty of Joseon Dynasty Cream in the PM after my toners, essences, and serums.
 Other products blend well with this cream.
 I wake up to marshmallow-soft and velvety smooth skin.
 It is quite good.

 What I love most about this cream is that it lives up to its claims.
 Moisturizing and nourishing?
 Yes.
 That’s it.
 It feels moisturizing while it smoothens and plumps.